Wayfear/PLSBI/readme.md

 The range of the number of components to search.

 - **scale**, bool, default=True
-Whether to scale X and Y.
+Whether to scale X and y.

 - **max_iter**, int, default=500
 The maximum number of iterations of the power method when algorithm='nipals'.
 Ignored otherwise.